Jon and Al Kaplan: Film and TV music

+In 2024, the Kaplans created "It's a Terrifier Christmas" for the horror feature Terrifier 3, which was performed by Alaine Kashian and the Budapest Scoring Orchestra.

 John Williams

 In 2010, Jon and Al wrote, recorded and produced a short Lego video in which Darth Vader helps John Williams compose the Imperial march.
 On August 30–31, 2013, Williams introduced and showed the video at his annual Hollywood Bowl concerts with the L.A.
 Philharmonic.
 The short was again featured by Williams and David Newman during their 2019 Bowl concert.

 Comedy writing

 After several unsold pilots, Jon and Al were hired to write for the 2009 MTV Movie Awards, where the final show featured their Best Song presenter patter for Leighton Meester and Lil Wayne.

 The Lonely Island Medley

 While working as comedy writers on the 2009 MTV Movie Awards, Jon and Al arranged Andy Samberg's "Lonely Island Medley", performed by LeAnn Rimes, Chris Isaak and Forest Whitaker.

 Awards

 Saturn Award - Theatre Showcase Award 2012 - "Jon and Al Kaplan - Silence!
 The Musical" in LA.

 Los Angeles Drama Critics Circle Award 2012 - Musical Score - Silence!
 The Musical in LA.

 Off Broadway Alliance Award 2012 - Best New Musical - Silence!
 The Musical in NY.

 Lortel Award Nomination 2012 - Best Musical - Silence!
 The Musical in NY.

 Time Magazine's Top 10 Plays and Musicals 2011 - Silence!
 The Musical in NY.

 NYC Fringe Festival Overall Excellence Award for Outstanding Musical 2005 - Silence!
 The Musical.